wds4/tribal-tapestry/essays/bookJustification/overview.md

 The first two principles of organization are the class thread principle and object principles.

-## 3.1 Class thread principle

-Pieces of data are organized into sets using class threads.
+## 4. Nodes of the graph are organized into sets using class threads.

-## 3.2 class object principles
+## 5. Concepts are formatted according to constraint nodes.

+Concept is defined in terms of a class origin node: Given the set of all class threads that emanate from the class origin node, the concept is defined as the set of all nodes and all edges that are traversed by those threads.

-Constraints are decomposed in a manner that maximizes horizontal integration of knowledge.
+## 6. Constraint nodes are decomposed into properties in a manner designed to maximize horizontal integration of the graph.

+## 7. The tapestry is normalized.

+Normalization means that every node is unique.
+The concept of normalization of a database is familiar to computer scientists and developers.
+Sometimes normalization is broken, and that happens in the CTTH, but there must always be a reason for breaking it.
+In the CTTH, normalization may be broken for data redundancy (so you don't forget something important).
+See *The Thousand Brains Hypothesis* -- a very interesting book.

+## 8. The topology of the tapestry is optimized to increase search efficiency.

+Organization of the graph lends itself well to the algorithmic search for analogies (similarity in graphical topology between disparate regions) and other processes that well merit the label: *thinking*.
+However, such searches will be computationally very expensive.
+Background processing to optimze the tapestry for such searches will be important.

 ## Information theory, sleep